-The Ally component of Rocketfuel [20] tests a candidate pair of alias addresses by simultaneously sending a probe packet to each, and then sending a third probe to whichever address responds first.
+The Ally component of Rocketfuel[19] tests a candidate pair of alias addresses a and b by sending a sequence of probe packets to a, b, a, in that order.
 If the IP IDs of the three responses are in order and close in value, it suggests the two addresses belong to a single router using a simple shared counter.
 If not, it may be because the addresses are not aliases, or they could be aliases on a router that does not use a simple shared counter.
 This ID fingerprinting method is vulnerable to false positives due to two routers' IDs coincidentally synchronizing during the three-packet test, although this weakness can be mitigated by running Ally again at a later time on each pair identified in the first pass.
-Ally is also vulnerable to false negatives due to routers that do not respond to direct probes, routers that rate-limit their responses to direct probes, or routers whose ID counters increment too quickly.
+Ally is also vulnerable to false negatives due to routers that do not respond to direct probes, routers that ratelimit their responses to direct probes, or routers whose ID counters increment too quickly.
 Additionally, Ally cannot draw any conclusions about routers that appear to not use incrementing ID counters.